 Who can be a sole proprietor in Singapore

-A self-employed person in Singapore is defined as a citizen or permanent resident who derives income from or outside Singapore through any trade, business, profession, or vocation excluding employment under a contract of service.
+A self-employed person in Singapore is defined as a citizen or permanent resident of Singapore who derives income from or outside Singapore through any trade, business, profession, or vocation excluding employment under a contract of service.

 Registration process of sole proprietorship in Singapore